lgg/vk-to-telegram-bot/README.md

 ## Info

+* Bot manager with posting to few channels from few groups/users can be found in master branch
-* Bot posting only links could be found in master branch
+* Bot posting only links can be found in link branch
-* Bot posting full posts(text and images) could be found in extended branch
+* Bot posting full posts(text and images) can be found in extended branch
 * Also you can find answers and help [here](./faq.md)

 ## Requirements: